LetMeGoogleIt4You/NetSim/README.md

 ## 📦 Offline / Air-Gapped Usage

-This tool is designed to run without a backend server.
+This tool is can to run without a backend server.
 To run it in a secure/offline environment:

-1. Download the `index.html` file.
-2. Download the dependencies (`react.js`, `react-dom.js`, `babel.js`, `tailwind.js`) and place them in the same folder.
-3. Update the `<script>` tags in the HTML to point to the local files.
-4. Open `index.html` in any modern browser (Chrome, Edge, Firefox).
+1. Open `index.html` in offline folder with any modern browser (Chrome, Edge, Firefox).
+2. Option: `python -m http.server 8000` in the same folder

 ---